 For example, patients might have certain diets due to religious practices, or they might adhere to a lifestyle that they’re hesitant to discuss with you in depth.
 But if the medical interpreter in your office is aware of these details, he or she can let you know ahead of time so you’re not caught off-guard and do not make your patients feel uncomfortable.

 For this reason, get into the habit of meeting with the medical interpreter a few minutes before each appointment.
-Thanks to the practice of localization, he or she can tell you a few tips on how to proceed based on the patient’s cultural background.
+He or she can tell you a few tips on how to proceed based on the patient’s cultural background.

 Keep it Simple